Universal Rent Control for New York State

 Eliminate the vacancy bonus (S1593/A9815): Under rent stabilization, landlords receive a 20% “statutory vacancy bonus” every time an apartment turns over.
 This bonus gives landlords a big incentive to harass and evict long-term tenants from the place they’ve called home for years.
 The preferential rent loophole and the eviction bonus are often used together.
 With these two enactments, the legislature created an outright scam that is victimizing tenants and destroying housing affordability, especially in low-income communities of color, and opened the wound that has led to the bleeding of thousands of units from the system.

-Eliminate permanent rent hikes caused by major capital improvements and individual apartment increases (needs sponsors): Under our current system landlords that upgrade building systems and individual apartment finishes are able to pass the cost of those repairs onto tenants forever.
+Eliminate permanent rent hikes caused by major capital improvements and individual apartment increases: Under our current system landlords that upgrade building systems and individual apartment finishes are able to pass the cost of those repairs onto tenants forever.
 However, many of these building systems repairs are necessary after years and years of neglect, and landlords often overstate the cost and extent of renovations.
-Any rent increases based on such improvements should be temporary.
-The law should serve as an incentive to keep buildings and apartments in good repair, not as a pretext for permanent rent hikes.
+We would ban landlords from passing the costs of maintaining and upgrading their investments onto tenants.